 People who don’t smoke, may find a home with smoke odors repugnant and choose to find another home that doesn’t have a smoke odor.
 The same is true with pet odors.

-Bottom line, is that we get used to certain smells or odors and don’t even notice them; for we live with them every day.
+Bottom line is that we get used to certain smells or odors and don’t even notice them since we live with them every day.

 CHECK – Do you have any of these other “buyer turn-offs” ?